 If you’ve tried moving your radio next to a window and are still having reception problems you could try attaching an external radio aerial such as the Philex 27741 Indoor DAB Aerial.
 However, there’s no guarantee this will improve your signal.
 See our roundup of the best DAB aerials here.

-If we had to pick just one of these radios to recommend, it would be the Roberts Play.
+If we had to pick just one of these radios to recommend, it would be the AZATOM Multiplex.
 It’s reasonably priced, reliable and portable, so you can easily move it around to get the best signal.
-It also has a useful built-in battery charger, which is quite a rare feature.
+Most people find that it has strong digital radio reception and picks up a lot of stations, even in areas where most radios struggle.